 the pharmaceutical industry and Dan in the social services sector.

 Interviews by Health Workers

-James Lawley and Penny Tompkins taught nurses how to use Symbolic
+James Lawley and Penny Tompkins in 1996 taught nurses how to use Symbolic

 Modelling to interview Multiple Sclerosis patients so that the patients

 were able to describe the sometimes bizarre nature of their symptoms

 with metaphor.
 The nurses were surprised at just how relieved the

 patients felt when they could explain their symptoms in this way.
 Some

 patients said it was the first time they felt someone had really

 Dr. Sheila Stacey uses patient's metaphors to save time and build